What is Gastritis?

 - Yogurt: Yogurt is known as a food produced by bacterial fermentation of milk.
 Yogurt is a good addition to your diet, particularly when suffering from gastritis.
 Yogurt with active live cultures is particularly beneficial in this regard.
 Plus, yogurt is nutritionally rich in protein, calcium, riboflavin, vitamin B6, and vitamin B12.
 It has nutritional benefits beyond those of milk, namely due to its probiotics.The probiotics present in yogurt help protect your stomach lining from H. pylori bacteria that causes gastritis.
 Also, yogurt boosts the immune system to fight off infection more quickly.
 You can eat two to three cups of plain probiotic yogurt daily until you get relief.
 You can also try a yogurt, banana and honey smoothie.
 Drink it two or three times a day for quick recovery.

-What are the complication of Gastritis?
+What is the complication of Gastritis?

 Complications of gastritis may include the following: